Digital Equipment Corporation PDP-7A - S# 112

 TU55003416 080544Single DECtape transport

-If you know of any information about any of the PDP-7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please let us know here.
+If you know of any information about any of the PDP-7 systems worldwide, options, location of existing systems, spare parts, ancillary bits, software, tapes or manuals, then please contact us.

 "A PDP7 with a model 340 (?) vector graphics display and later a Honeywell 316 were linked to the 4130 through a "high-speed" data link (into the ATU of the 4130 for devotees).
 The PDP7 was used by John Oldfield and his group for early CAD system research."